alanbarnett/ptheme/README.md

 default theme.

 ## *other goodies
+The included prompt.sh (the one that I use) has these additional things
+defined:

+`PROMPT_DIRTRIM` is a bash variable that truncates how many directories are shown with the `\w` prompt escape code (I have mine set to 8, because my prompt is two lines.
+A reasonable value for a one line prompt is closer to 4 or 5)

-`ept` is a command that will open your editor with the current theme (for quick editing) (IN PROGRESS)
+`ept` is a command that will open your `$EDITOR` with the current theme (for quick editing)